 the interface view.
 For example, in the model

 Metronome1 subsystem shows units for inputs and outputs of the subsystem in the

-To modify the attributes of the existing interface (such as signal names, data types, and dimensions), consider using the Model Data Editor (on the Modeling tab, click Model Data Editor).
-For information about the Model Data Editor, see Configure Data Properties by Using the Model Data Editor.
+To modify the attributes of the existing interface (such as signal names, data types, and dimensions), consider using the Model Data Editor.
+On the Modeling tab, click Model Data Editor.